ashrf288/pandas/README.md

 In the `vg-stats` notebook answer the following questions/do the following tasks.
 Note that the numbers quoted for sales are in the millions, and apply only for those games with over 10,000 sales.:

-[]Which company is the most common video game publisher?
+[x]Which company is the most common video game publisher?
+Electronic Arts

 []What’s the most common platform?